atharv02-git/ratemycamp/README.md

 # Rate My Camp
-$ npm install <!-- // To install all dependancies -->
+To install all dependancies : $ npm install